Love is not found in boxed chocolates tied up with a silk bow.

 We were standing in line at the grocery store.
 He was so thrilled at all the new cereal flavors that had come out in the year or two of him being basically homeless or in jail.

-He quietly said, with that far away, introspective look he gets in his eyes, “I wish Dad would fight for me.
-He acts like I shouldn’t have a job”.
+He quietly said, with that far away, introspective look he gets in his eyes, “I wish ‘certain people’ would fight for me.
+They act like I shouldn’t have a job”.

 My mother- heart sank.